 Through the Max Aicher Foundation, Stahlwerk Annahütte is involved in the Association of German Steel Manufacturers (VDEh) and the German Steel Federation (WV Stahl).
-In our capacity as a member of WV Stahl, we participate in the national "Hydrogen" and "Green Steel" project groups together with other German steel manufacturers.
-We are also a member of the bayme employers' association for the metal and electrical industries in Bayaria.
+We are also a member of the bayme employers' association for the metal and electrical industries in Bavaria.